-You may not realise but Western Medicine is mainly focussed on doctor-centred medicine, where the power of decision making only resides with your doctor.
+You may not realise but the historical medical approach is mainly focussed on doctor-centred medicine, where the power of decision making only resides with your doctor.

 Research by Stewart et al., 2014 shows that a patient-centred approach which, empowers patients like you, and gives much better health outcomes, in the short and long-term, which is starting to be adopted and there are champions out there like us who want to see more of this for patient’s benefit..

 To make good decisions you need to understand the complex medical information that relates to you.
-As a result, in your own time, you will be comfortable and confident with your decisions.
+As a result, in your own time, you will feel more comfortable and confident with your decisions.

 AIHW, Australia’s Health: Rural Health Statistics, 2018.